gameworkers/zine-gdc-2019/copy-src/06-coops.md

-Québec game industry, for instance, a group called _La Guilde_ has gotten significant media attention and funding and now proudly claims to be the "largest cooperative in this industry in the world"[^26] — but in actuality they're nothing more than cartels of bosses and employees have no say in how they are run.
-So this can get pretty confusing and might be worth highlighting, especially when discussing the possibility of starting a workers' co-op with fellow game workers who might never have heard of that business model.
+Québec game industry, for instance, a group called _La Guilde_ has gotten significant media attention and funding and now proudly claims to be the "largest cooperative in this industry in the world"[^26] — but in actuality they're nothing more than cartels of bosses, and employees have no say in how they are run.
+This can get pretty confusing and might be worth highlighting, especially when discussing the possibility of starting a workers' co-op with fellow game workers who might never have heard of that business model.